sphereio/sphere-node-connect/README.md

   access_token: "", // optional (if not provided it will automatically retrieve an access_token)
   timeout: 20000, // optional
   rejectUnauthorized: true, // optional
-  oauth_host: "auth.sphere.io" // optional (used when retrieving the access_token internally)
+  oauth_host: "auth.sphere.io", // optional (used when retrieving the access_token internally)
-  user_agent: 'my client v0.1' // optional
+  user_agent: 'my client v0.1', // optional
-});
+  logConfig: {} // optional (see `Logging` section) });

 rest.GET(resource, callback)
 rest.POST(resource, payload, callback)
 ```

-The `Rest` object, when instantiated, has an internal instance of the `OAuth` module accessible with `rest._oauth`.
+> The `Rest` object, when instantiated, has an internal instance of the `OAuth` module accessible with `rest._oauth`.
 This is mainly used internally to automatically retrieve an `access_token`.

 Currently `GET`, `POST` and `DELETE` are supported.